 How to apply

-Please see the sample question and the sample answers, which have been provided to assist you in preparing for the competition:
+Please see the sample question and the sample answers:

 Please also note the following:

-1. A successful place will automatically enrol you onto the virtual Law Faculty Taster Day on 16 March 2021.
+1. A successful place will automatically enrol you onto the Law Faculty Taster Day in March.
 If you plan on attending the Law Faculty Taster Day regardless of whether or not you gain a place at the Corpus Christi online event, we recommend that you register for a place as an insurance.

-2. You can apply for both the Peter Cane Legal Reasoning Prize and the Spring Workshops.
-The online afternoon event for Peter Cane Legal Reasoning Prize shortlisted candidates will slot in from 2.15pm to 4pm on Monday 15 March 2021 around the Spring Workshop sessions.
+2. You can apply for both the Peter Cane Legal Reasoning Prize and the Law Residential/Online Spring Workshops.

 We look forward to reading your application and wish you the best of luck!

 The prize was launched in 2017 and seeks to promote engagement with the ideas and reasoning behind law and legal studies, and particular to encourage those from all backgrounds and walks of life to apply to engage with the academic study of law.
 The prize is named after the distinguished lawyer, Professor Peter Cane, an internationally acclaimed scholar of legal theory, obligations and public law, and Corpus’ first dedicated law fellow.
 Each year, the final shortlisted candidates are invited to attend an afternoon event hosted by Corpus Christi, with legal workshops and an award ceremony.